Can fluoride be too much of a good thing?

 Assign to Google Classroom

-The government is lowering the recommended amount of fluoride in drinking water because some kids are getting too much, causing white splotches on their teeth.
+The government is lowering the recommended amount of fluoride in drinking water.
+That's because some kids are getting too much.
+It is causing white splotches on their teeth.

-It's the first change since the government urged cities to add fluoride to water supplies to prevent tooth decay more than 50 years ago.
+It's the first change since the government urged cities to add fluoride to water supplies to prevent tooth decay.
+That was more than 50 years ago.
 Now, fluoride is put in toothpaste, mouthwash and other products as well.

 One study found about 2 out of 5 adolescents had tooth streaking or spottiness.
 It's primarily a cosmetic issue, said Deputy Surgeon General Boris Lushniak.